Best Camping Blankets

 Size and weight:

-This blanket is a little bit smaller than some of the others- it measures at 60 inches by 60 inches- so if you don’t want to share you have a good excuse not to.
-It also weight in at just over 1 pound, making it one of the lighter blankets to make this list.
+This blanket is a little bit smaller than some of the others- it measures at 86 inches by 60 inches- so if you don’t want to share you have a good excuse not to.
+It also weighs in at just over 2 pounds, making it one of the lighter blankets to make this list.

 This blanket is simple to wash- you just throw it into the washing machine like you would any other blanket.
-To dry, you can elect to air dry it, or throw it into the dry on low heat.
-Additionally, it comes with a 30 day money back guarantee if you are not satisfied with the quality of this product.
+To dry, you can elect to air dry it or throw it into the dry on low heat.

-For campers in the market for an easy, low maintenance, and lightweight blanket to bring along to late in the year football games, or to snuggle up with around a campfire, this is an excellent choice that is available at a reasonable price.
+For campers in the market for easy, low maintenance, and lightweight blanket to bring along to late-in-the-year football games, or to snuggle up with around a campfire, this is an excellent choice that is available at a reasonable price.

 Size and Weight: